AndriiVeremchuk20/t3-foursquareApi/README.md

 ### Features

-- Find nearby places such as restaurants, cafes, and attractions.
+- Find nearby place such as restaurant, cafe, and attraction.

 ### Technologies Used